Find a Qualified Attorney Near You

 Facing Prostitution or Solicitation Charges?
 An Attorney Can Help

-Whether you are working as a prostitute, frequenting a house of prostitution, soliciting prostitution, or promoting it, all are considered crimes in Pennsylvania.
-If you have been charged with one of these offenses, make sure you seek legal counsel.
+Whether you are working as a prostitute, frequenting a house of prostitution, soliciting prostitution, or promoting it, you may face criminal charges in Pennsylvania.
+Given the penalties for these criminal offenses, you should seek legal counsel immediately.
 Get some peace of mind today by contacting a Pennsylvania criminal defense attorney.

 Can I Solve This on My Own or Do I Need an Attorney?